Frequently Asked Questions

 Tax returns are generally due on the 20th of the month following the reporting period.
 If the 20th falls on a holiday or a weekend, the due date is the next business day.
 Returns must be postmarked on or before the due date to be considered timely.

-Yes, a return must always be filed even if there is no tax due.
+Yes, a zero return must always be filed even if there is no tax due in the reporting period.

-Yes, but be careful to make sure that the post office has the proper postmark if taxes are mailed on the 20th.
+Yes, but be careful to make sure that the post office has the proper postmark if paper checks are mailed on the 20th.

-If more than $100 in tax will be remitted each month, returns must be sent monthly.
-If less than $100 in tax will be remitted each month, a quarterly filing basis will be granted upon request.
-An annual filing status may also be granted upon approval.
-Return booklets are sent at the beginning of the year for monthly and quarterly filers.
-Annual filers will receive their tax returns at the end of the year.
+If more than $100 in tax will be remitted each month, returns must be filed monthly.
+If less than $100 in tax will be remitted each month, a quarterly or annual filing frequency may be granted upon request.

 A 15 percent penalty will be assessed on delinquent taxes.
 Additionally, an interest rate of 0.5 percent per month will be charged.